hbowie/notenik-KB/Date.md

 The word `date` can be used as both a label and a type.

 In addition to `date` itself, this field type will be inferred for any label containing the consecutive letters `date`.

+Add a Date field to a Collection in order to track the date each note was officially published, or a due date for each note.
+A date may be expressed in any of a number of common formats.
+It may also be a partial date, such as a year, or a year and a month.
+It may or may not contain a specific time of day.

 A Collection may have one or more fields of type `date`.
 The first such field will be used as the primary date field for the Note when it comes to any operations (sorting, recurrence, etc.) that assume a single date field.